What Young Entrepreneurs Really Need to Succeed – The role of Corporates

 Why we need young people to be entrepreneurs

-South African youth contribute passion, innovation and exciting energy to the South African entrepreneurship world – they are risk takers and unapologetic on what it is they want.
+South African youth contribute passion, innovation and exciting energy to the South African entrepreneurship world – they are risk-takers and unapologetic about what it is they want.
 Young entrepreneurs are not afraid to take risks and are constantly searching for new and innovative solutions whilst exploring various sectors.

-It”s important to acknowledge during this Youth Month that without the constant need to explore and improve from our youth entrepreneurs, the state of entrepreneurship in this country would not be at the level that it is today.
+It’s important to acknowledge during this Youth Month that without the constant need to explore and improve our youth entrepreneurs, the state of entrepreneurship in this country would not be at the level that it is today.

 There is a lack of access to opportunities